thecsw/komi/README.md

 pool := komi.New(komi.WorkSimple(foo))
 defer pool.Close()
 // other code...
-pool.Submit(v) // will block if pool is full
+err = pool.Submit(v) // will block if pool is full
 ```

 Notice that `pool.Close()` will gracefully free all the resources and channels occupied by